nicbou/nicolasbouliane.com/frontend/content/blog/malaysia-on-a-bike.md

 Flying with a bike was a hassle and cycling in the tropical heat was definitely [type II fun](https://sketchplanations.com/the-fun-scale).
 Had I done the same trip on a motorbike, I would likely have taken longer detours and made it all the way to Bangkok with less effort.

-However, this trip was a way to avoid bearing the brunt of German winter, get a bit of exercise and discover a country I had hitherto barely heard of. *Mission fucking accomplished!*
+However, this trip was a way to avoid bearing the brunt of German winter, get a bit of exercise and discover a country I had hitherto barely heard of. *Mission accomplished!*

 ## Any questions?